Building church in community

 ST PHILIP AND ST JAMES CHURCH

 One Vine . . .
 Many Branches

-All fourteen Anglican churches east of the River Severn in Worcester are united as part of a single deanery.
+All the Anglican churches in Worcester, Droitwich, and Martley areas are united as part of a single deanery.
 We have occasional joint services and the clergy regularly support one another in their work.

 THE ANGLICAN COMMUNION